codeandcrush089/sql-interview-questions-data-analyst/README.md

-# sql-interview-questions-data-analyst
-120 SQL interview questions every Data Analyst should know.
-Includes real interview concepts like joins, window functions, aggregations, subqueries, and optimization.
-Perfect for SQL practice, technical interview preparation, and strengthening data analytics skills. 🚀
+A complete collection of SQL interview questions asked in Data Analyst and Business Intelligence interviews.

+This repository includes 120 carefully selected questions covering SQL fundamentals, joins, aggregations, window functions, data cleaning, and performance optimization.

+Each question includes explanations, practical SQL examples, and real-world use cases to help you prepare for technical interviews and improve your data querying skills.

+Perfect for:
+• Data Analyst roles
+• Power BI Developers
+• SQL beginners preparing for interviews
+• Anyone looking to strengthen SQL fundamentals